John Blofeld (writer): War years and after

 When the war ended, Blofeld returned to England and, in six months, received a master's degree in literature at the University of Cambridge.
 In 1946, he flew to Hebei.
-He had a Chinese National Government grant to study Tang Dynasty Buddhism, and taught English at Shi Fan University.
+He had a Chinese National Government grant to study Tang dynasty Buddhism, and taught English at Shi Fan University.

 Seeing that a Communist takeover was imminent, Blofeld fled Beijing with his pregnant wife.
-He then taught English in Hong Kong (1949-1951) and Chulalongkorn University in Bangkok (1951-1961).
+He then taught English in Hong Kong (1949–1951) and Chulalongkorn University in Bangkok (1951–1961).
 During these years he also visited Darjeeling to study with Nyingma teachers including Dudjom Rinpoche and Dodrupchen Rinpoche.

-Blofeld worked for the United Nations (ECAFE, later ESCAP - Economic and Social Commission for Asia and the Pacific) (1961-1974), and then retired.
-In his later years, he conducted extensive lecture tours of America and Canada (1978-1980), and subsequently studied Chinese composition and literature.
+Blofeld worked for the United Nations (ECAFE, later ESCAP – Economic and Social Commission for Asia and the Pacific) (1961–1974), and then retired.
+In his later years, he conducted extensive lecture tours of America and Canada (1978–1980), and subsequently studied Chinese composition and literature.

 His studies and his collected experiences with the sages and mystics of China are of special interest, because he entered this realm in an era before the Cultural Revolution which aimed at annihilating all ties to the old feudal Chinese identity.

 His own view on the practices and beliefs he encountered was always marked by admiration of this lived spirituality.
 In the beginnings of his travels and studies, he was not very familiar with the native languages, and held a skeptical position against the shamanistic elements of those religions.
 But as his studies dove deeper into the complex symbolism of Asian thought, he developed a broader view, and became himself a deeply spiritual man.
 Blofeld mentored Red Pine in his translation work.
 According to Red Pine, Blofeld "was a very sincere Buddhist who practiced every night for several hours and loved what he did.
 I don't think he ever stopped learning."

 Personal life

-At age 34, Blofeld married Chang Mei-fang, of whom he wrote, "She was half Manchu and half Chinese ...
+Aged 34, Blofeld married Chang Mei-fang, of whom he wrote, "She was half Manchu and half Chinese...
 She was a woman of excellent character, intelligent and capable, but she was extremely argumentative!
 This goes to show that the old saying, 'Heaven punishes the guilty', is not just an empty slogan."

-His first child was a son, named Ming Deh ("Bright Virtue"), born in Hong Kong the year he fled the Communist takeover of Beijing.
-A year later, his daughter, Shueh Chan ("Snow Beauty") was born.
+His first child was a son, named Ming Deh ("Bright Virtue"), born in Hong Kong the year Blofeld fled the Communist takeover of Beijing.
+A year later, his daughter, Shueh Chan ("Snow Beauty"), was born.

 He died of cancer at age 74 in Bangkok, Thailand.
-His ashes occupy a place of honor in a Chinese Guan Yin temple he had helped build in 1951.
+His ashes occupy a place of honour in a Chinese Guan Yin temple he had helped build in 1951.